hichana/goalstory-mcp/README.md

-# Splash Todo MCP Server
+# Goal Storying MCP Server

 ## Get an API key

-Go to [SplashToDo.com](https://www.splashtodo.com/) to sign up/in and get a free API key.
+Go to [GoalStory.ing](https://www.goalstory.ing/) to sign up/in and get a free API key.

 ## Server config